SeaHOH/ban-peers/README.md

 At the same time, this script will not broke the existing IP ranges (non-single IP) in ipfilter, they will be stored as-is.

-[A gift](https://github.com/SeaHOH/ban-peers/issues/1) to the users of μTorrent 3 classic desktop free version, it wrote in Chinese, you can read via a translator. e.g. translate.google.com
+There is [a gift](https://github.com/SeaHOH/ban-peers/issues/1) to the users of μTorrent 3 classic desktop free version, it wrote in Chinese, you can read via a translator (e.g. translate.google.com).
+There is also [a similar article](https://www.sb-innovation.de/showthread.php?34487-Clean-uTorrent)
+(see part **Technical information**) wrote in English.

 Resist leech strongly, this is our own rights.
 If you feels Ban-Peers a good work, please recommend it to your friends, Thanks.